srjefers/spark-workshop/AGENDA.md

 * Assemble and submit Spark applications to Spark clusters
 * Use Spark in local mode as well as Spark Standalone clusters
 * Install Spark development and runtime environments
-* Understand the concepts of Spark SQL
+* Understand the concepts of Spark SQL (DataFrame, Dataset, UDF)
-* Understand the concepts of Spark Streaming
+* Understand the concepts of Spark Streaming (DStream, ReceiverInputDStream)
-* Understand the concepts of Spark MLlib
+* Understand the concepts of Spark MLlib (Pipeline API)
+* Understand the concepts of Spark GraphX (RDD-based Graph API)
 * Build processing pipelines using Spark's RDD and abstractions above in Spark SQL (DataFrame), Spark Streaming (DStream), and Spark MLlib (Pipeline API).
 * Explain the internals of Spark and execution model

 ## Agenda

 The programming language to use during the course is [Scala](http://www.scala-lang.org/).
 There is a one-day "crash course" to the language during the workshop.
-It is optional for skilled Scala developers who are familiar with the fundamentals of Scala.
+It is optional for skilled Scala developers who are familiar with the fundamentals of Scala and sbt.

 ### Scala (one-day crash course)

-This module aims at introducing Scala and the tools, i.e. sbt and Scala REPL, to complete the other Spark modules.
+This module aims at introducing Scala and the tools, i.e. **sbt** and **Scala REPL**, to complete the other Spark modules.

-This module requires Internet access to download sbt and plugins.
+This module requires Internet access to download sbt and plugins (unless you `git clone` the repository - see [README](README.md)).

 This module covers:

 * Scala REPL
 * Literals and Values
 * Basic Types (Numerics, Strings)
-* More Advanced Types (Tuples, Options)
+* More Advanced Types (Tuples, Options, Try, Future)
 * Expressions and Conditions
-* Methods and Functions
+* Methods, Functions (and Procedures)
 * Scala Collection API and Common Collection Types
   * Seqs, Lists, Sets, Maps
+* Case Classes, Objects, and Traits
 * Command-line Applications
 * Packages
-* Case Classes, Objects, and Traits
 * Pattern Matching
+* Partial Functions
+  * Using `case` to destructure input parameters

 Agenda:

 1. Using sbt
   1. The tasks: `help`, `compile`, `test`, `package`, `update`, `~`, `set`, `show`, `console`
   1. Tab experience
-  1. Configuration files and directories, i.e. `build.sbt`, `project` directory
+  1. Configuration files and directories, i.e. `build.sbt` file and `project` directory
 1. Adding new tasks to sbt through plugins
   1. Global vs project plugins
   1. [sbt-assembly](https://github.com/sbt/sbt-assembly)